HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

   )
 }}

 2024 is the first year that image fell from being the dominant file type.
 In 2022, we saw the median page request 25 images for desktop and 22 for mobile pages.
-This is down to 18 for desktop and 16 for mobile.
+This is down to 18 for desktop and 16 for mobile. {# TODO: Seems repetitive of above. #}

 Decreased image file types does not mean that the web has become less visual.
 Instead, sites may be switching to CSS effects (such as <a hreflang="en" href="https://www.w3schools.com/css/css3_shadows.asp">shadows</a> or [gradients](https://developer.mozilla.org/Web/CSS/gradient)) and [CSS animations](https://web.dev/articles/animations-guide).
 These assets can be used to produce resolution-independent assets that always look sharp at every resolution and zoom level, often at a fraction of the bytes required by an image file.